Our Leading Daughters

 Jodi Jackson Tucker

 Tara is a wife, mother, and seasoned non-profit professional who serves as our General Counsel.
-She is a licensed attorney who has spent the last fifteen years in senior executive management, so she keeps us out of the weeds (get it?).
+She is a licensed attorney who has spent the last 15 years in senior executive management, so she keeps us out of the weeds (get it?).
 She currently serves as the President and CEO of NC Community Development Initiative.
 Tara is also the Co-Founder of Radah Consulting Group, an organization dedicated to assisting faith-based organizations and an ordained minister who focuses on ministering to women and families.

 As a board member, Jan brings us her decades of experience as a social worker and ministry leader.
-She’s an adoptive mother and has served on the International board of Bethany Christian Services for several years.
+She’s an adoptive mother and has served on the international board of Bethany Christian Services for several years.
 She has had experience working in Michigan, Africa, and Ukraine and volunteer mission work for Heart for Africa, South African Medical Expeditions (SAME), and AIRO Ministries in Kenya and Ukraine.
 Jan has also held leadership positions at HOSPICE of Little Traverse Bay, Big Brothers Big Sisters of Charlevoix County, and Christian Alliance for Orphans.

-Ginger Johnson has spent much of her adult life working in the political world as a policy advisor to various office holders and as part of her husband Tom’s life while he was an elected State Representative and Senator in Illinois.
+Ginger Johnson has spent much of her adult life working in the political world as a policy advisor to various office holders and as part of her late husband Tom’s life while he was an elected State Representative and Senator in Illinois.
 She currently works as the co-director of her parents’ charitable foundation which, in part, works in the U.S.A. and internationally partnering with ministries serving women and children at-risk.
 Ginger loves meeting people and making connections to and for the ministries God has placed on her heart.
 She lives in West Chicago, Illinois and is the mother of three grown sons and eight grandchildren.
 She is a proud aunt to seven nieces and nephews, all adopted from Guatemala.